ExtendRealityLtd/Tilia.Locomotors.Climbing.Unity/Documentation/HowToGuides/AddingAClimbableObject/README.md

 ## Introduction

-The ability to climb up objects is a fun and freeing locomotion in virtual reality and this mechanic can be easily created using a customised interactable prefab to handle the climbing action along with the pseudo body prefab to handle the physics of the user's body.
+The ability to climb up objects is a fun and freeing locomotion in virtual reality and this mechanic can be easily created using a customized interactable prefab to handle the climbing action along with the pseudo body prefab to handle the physics of the user's body.

 ## Prerequisites